Information and discussion on all aspects of British photographic history

 Ben Uri is delighted to announce its first exhibition to bring together three major twentieth century photographers - Wolfgang Suschitzky, Dorothy Bohm and Neil Libbert - presenting their artistic responses to three great world cities across three crucial decades.

-Today, London, Paris and New York are so familiar…Continue
+Today, London, Paris and New York are so familiar that…Continue

 Added by Michael Pritchard on May 8, 2016 at 11:10 — No Comments